Ba3a-G/GCSJ-Leaderboard/README.md

 # GCSJ
 A monorepo for Google Cloud Study Jams.

+## Web
+[Backend](/api/) is made using AWS Lambda (serverless function), DynamoDB, and API Gateway.
+Frontend is built with [React](/frontend/).

+Into CTFs?
+I have hidden three flags in the [live website](https://gcsj.gdsclpu.dev/).

+PS: Please don't judge me.
+The APIs were initially for my own use, it became an internal tool for GDSC LPU after a while, but eventually I was asked to make it public.

+*I will probably rewrite the entire thing before next year's event*.

 ## Scripts
 ### How to use?
 #### Create an API key